List Comprehension

 Key Takeaway

 List comprehensions in Python are powerful tools that make data manipulation and transformation easy, readable, and efficient.
-For civil engineers handling complex datasets such as force tables, rainfall data, survey results, and GIS coordinates, list comprehension provides a streamlined way to filter, transform, and analyze data, improving workflow and productivity.
-By understanding the various operations you can perform with list comprehensions and practicing the exercises provided, you can enhance your ability to work effectively with data in your engineering projects.
+For civil engineers handling complex datasets such as force tables, rainfall data, survey results, and GIS coordinates, list comprehension provides a streamlined way to filter, transform, and analyse data, improving workflow and productivity.
+Paired comparisons with for